 top of page

-The World Health Organization (WHO) has identified a number of actions that the food industry can take to improve population nutrition and create healthier food environments, including:
+Key international health bodies have identified a number of actions that the food industry can take to improve population nutrition and create healthier food environments, including:

 • Providing consumers with clear, easily understood, and evidence-based nutrition information on food labels.

-Benchmarking company nutrition policies and commitments
+Benchmarking company nutrition policies and practices

 Monitoring the healthiness of Australian supermarkets